thekonquest/Your-Copilot-for-every-Page-you-visit/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" (toggle in top right)
 4. Click "Load unpacked" and select the extension folder
-5. The AutoContext Voice AI icon will appear in your toolbar
+5. The "Your copilot for every page you visit" icon will appear in your toolbar

-### 2. Set Up Your API Key

-1. Click the extension icon and then click "Options" (or right-click → Options)
-2. Get your OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)
-3. Paste your API key in the settings page
-4. Click "Save Settings"

-### 3. Sign In with Google
+### 2. Sign In with Google

-1. Click the extension icon
+1. Click the extension icon to open the sidebar
 2. Click "Sign in with Google"
 3. Complete the Google authentication
-4. You're ready to use AutoContext Voice AI!
+4. You're ready to use your copilot!

 ## 🎯 How to Use

-### Voice Input
-1. Click the microphone button (🎙️) in the extension popup
-2. Speak your request clearly
-3. Your speech will be converted to text automatically

 ### Text Input
+1. Click the extension icon to open the sidebar
-1. Type your question or request in the text area
+2. Type your question or request in the text area
-2. Click "Send to AI" or press `Ctrl+M`
+3. Click "Send to AI" or press `Enter`

 ### Example Requests
 - "Summarize this article"
-- "What's the main argument on this page?"
+- "What are the key points from this page?"
+- "Explain this concept in simple terms"
 - "Write a professional email about this topic"
 - "Correct the grammar in this text"
-- "Explain this concept in simple terms"

-## 🔧 Configuration
+## 💰 Pricing Plans

-### API Keys
+### Free Plan
+- 10 requests per day
-- **OpenAI API Key**: Required for AI functionality
+- GPT-3.5 Turbo AI
-- **Premium License Key**: Optional (for future premium features)

-### Usage Limits
+- Basic contextual understanding

+### Basic Plan - $4.99/month
-- **Free**: 15 requests per day
+- 100 requests per day
+- GPT-3.5 Turbo AI
+- Enhanced contextual understanding

+### Pro Plan - $9.99/month
-- **Premium**: Unlimited requests (coming soon)
+- Unlimited requests
+- Choice of AI model (GPT-3.5, GPT-4, Claude)
+- Full contextual understanding
+- Premium features

 ## 📁 File Structure

 ```
 AutoContext-Voice-AI/
 ├── manifest.json          # Extension configuration
-├── popup.html             # Main popup interface
+├── sidebar.html           # Main sidebar interface
-├── popup.css              # Popup styling
+├── sidebar.css            # Sidebar styling
-├── popup.js               # Popup functionality
+├── sidebar.js             # Sidebar functionality
 ├── background.js          # Background service worker
 ├── contentScript.js       # Webpage data extraction
 ├── options.html           # Settings page
 ├── options.js             # Settings functionality
+├── index.html             # Landing page
+├── style.css              # Landing page styling
 └── README.md              # This file
 ```

 ## 🔒 Privacy & Security

-- **Local Storage**: Your API keys are stored securely in Chrome's sync storage
 - **Google OAuth**: Uses Google's secure authentication system
 - **No Data Collection**: We don't collect or store your personal data
+- **Secure API Calls**: All AI requests are handled securely
 - **Open Source**: All code is transparent and auditable

 ## 🛠️ Development

 ### Prerequisites
 - Chrome browser
-- OpenAI API key
 - Google Cloud Console project (for OAuth)
+- OpenAI API account (for AI functionality)

 ### Setup for Development
 1. Clone the repository